-On August 12, 2019, the Company completed an underwritten public offering, in which it issued 1,437,500 ordinary shares, including the full exercise by the underwriters of their option to purchase 187,500 additional ordinary shares, at a public offering price of \$8.00 per ordinary share.
+On August 12, 2019, we completed an underwritten public offering, in which we issued 1,437,500 ordinary shares, including the full exercise by the underwriters of their option to purchase 187,500 additional ordinary shares, at a public offering price of \$8.00 per ordinary share.
 The total proceeds received from the offering were approximately \$10.8 million net of underwriting discounts and commissions and without deducting other offering expenses.

-On February 19, 2020 the Company completed an underwritten public offering in which it issued 2,091,907 ordinary shares together with ordinary share warrants to purchase 1,673,525 ordinary shares.
+On February 19, 2020. we completed an underwritten public offering in which we issued 2,091,907 ordinary shares together with ordinary share warrants to purchase 1,673,525 ordinary shares.
 The ordinary shares and warrants were sold together at a combined public offering price of \$11.00 per ordinary share and accompanying warrant to purchase 0.80 of an ordinary share.
-The warrants have an initial exercise price of \$14.00 per share, subject to certain adjustments, and will expire on February 19, 2023.
+The warrants have an initial exercise price of \$14.00 per share, subject to certain adjustments and expired on February 19, 2023.
 The total proceeds received from the offering were approximately \$21.6 million net of underwriting discounts and commissions and without deducting other offering expenses.

-In addition, following the approval of the Company's shareholders, Arkin Dermatology Ltd., the controlling shareholder of the Company, purchased 454,628 ordinary shares and warrants to purchase up to 363,702 ordinary shares in a concurrent private placement, exempt from the registration of the Securities Act of 1933, as amended, at a price equal to the public offering price of the ordinary shares and accompanying warrants in the February 2020 public offering.
+In addition, following the approval of our shareholders, Arkin Dermatology Ltd., our controlling shareholder, purchased 454,628 ordinary shares and warrants to purchase up to 363,702 ordinary shares in a concurrent private placement, exempt from the registration of the Securities Act, at a price equal to the public offering price of the ordinary shares and accompanying warrants in the February 2020 public offering.
 The private placement, which closed on April 13, 2020, generated proceeds of approximately \$5 million.

 On January 27, 2023, we entered into a securities purchase agreement with Armistice Capital pursuant to which the Company issued to Armistice Capital (i) 2,560,000 ordinary shares in a registered direct offering at a price of \$5.00 per ordinary share and (ii) in a concurrent private placement unregistered warrants to purchase up to 2,560,000 Ordinary Shares.
 The gross proceeds from the offering were approximately \$12.8 million.
-Concurrently with the signing of the purchase agreement, we also entered into a subscription agreement with Arkin Dermatology Ltd., pursuant to which Arkin Dermatology Ltd. agreed to purchase 2,000,000 unregistered ordinary shares and unregistered warrants to purchase up to 2,000,000 ordinary shares in a concurrent private placement exempt from the registration of the Securities Act of 1933, as amended, at a price equal to the offering price of the ordinary shares in the offering.
-This private placement is conditioned on obtaining disinterested shareholder approval, and a shareholder meeting is scheduled for March 30, 2023 to approve this private placement.
-The aggregate gross proceeds to the Company from the Offering and the Affiliate Private Placement are expected to be approximately \$22.8 million.
+Concurrently with the signing of the purchase agreement, we also entered into a subscription agreement with Arkin Dermatology Ltd., pursuant to which Arkin Dermatology Ltd. purchased 2,000,000 unregistered ordinary shares and unregistered warrants to purchase up to 2,000,000 ordinary shares in a concurrent private placement exempt from the registration of the Securities Act, at a price equal to the offering price of the ordinary shares in the offering.
+This private placement closed in April 2023 following shareholder approval.
+The aggregate gross proceeds to us from the transaction with Armistice Capital and Arkin Dermatology Ltd. were approximately \$22.8 million.